 - No nudity allowed.

 - No open fires permitted.
-Grill fires by fire department permit only after 5 p.m.
+Cooking fires by fire department permit only after 5 p.m.

 - No littering.
 All rubbish must be placed in trash barrels or dumpster.